 An analytical introduction to contemporary social issues and problems in the United States, with emphasis on the underlying causes of and competing solutions to each issue.
 Issues to be discussed include abortion, aging, crime and violence, race and ethnic relations, medical care, family dysfunction and overpopulation.
-Prerequisite: SOC 111 or permission of the instructor.

-SPA 101 Elementary Spanish I 3 credits 3 class hours
+SPA 101 Elementary Spanish I 3 credits 3 class hrs